How Old Is Your Car? Americans Set New Record as Prices Stay High

 Of course, driving a car comes with more costs than just that purchase price, and drivers have been feeling a crunch across multiple waves.

 Auto insurance premiums are soaring, and, as the Kiplinger Letters team reported, new cars that feature advanced safety systems can have higher insurance rates because those systems cost more to replace in the case of an accident.
-There are, though, ways for ways seniors can save on car insurance.
+There are, though, ways to save on insurance by comparison shopping:

 On the flip side, however, there's always the EV tax credit if you choose to get an electric vehicle.
-And if you're not comfortable getting a new car quite yet with prices as they are, you can at least rest easy considering keeping a car longer is sometimes better for the environment anyways, if you don't drive all that much, Outside magazine reported.
+And if you're not comfortable getting a new car quite yet with prices as they are, you can at least rest easy considering keeping a car longer is sometimes better for the environment anyways, if you don't drive all that much, according to Outside magazine.

 Related Content